doublevcodes/model-router/README.md

 # Switchboard

-An MCP server that any coding agent can use to search across 13,000+ HuggingFace models, find the top 10 open-source models for your use case, and automatically benchmark them to find exactly which model produces the best outputs.
+An MCP server that any coding agent can use to search across 13,000+ HuggingFace models, find the top 10 open-source models for your use case, and automatically benchmark them to find exactly which model produces the best outputs for the skill you need them for.

+Current AI benchmarks in research only test across a limited set of skills.... why not make your own custom experiments and find out what models are really best for your agentic app?

+Now you can.

-## What it does
+## What Switchboard does

 0. **Integrates** into your AI development environment as an MCP for coding agents
 1. **Searches** HuggingFace + OpenRouter to find the best open-source model candidates for your specific use-case